 3. They really advertise the “fall off the bone” ribs

-If eating the barbecue doesn’t require your central and lateral incisors (and the meat could be sucked, with just a little effort, through a straw), the restaurant is boiling and/or steaming the meat first and grilling or broiling it to finish, which gives brisket, ribs, and pulled pork the appearance of being cooked over flames.
+If eating the barbecue doesn’t require your central and lateral incisors (and the meat could be sucked, with just a little effort, through a straw), the restaurant is boiling and/or steaming the meat go site first mga dating bold star and grilling or broiling it to finish, which gives brisket, ribs, and pulled pork the appearance of being cooked over flames.
 Properly cooked ribs may pull or tear clean off the bone, but they should never slide off.
 Amateurs might call it tender, but barbecue traditionalists know a fake by the telltale mushy, flavorless, and overcooked meat Jell-O they serve.

 4. It’s in a shopping centre (sorry!)

 If you see a BBQ restaurant next to an art store or better yet, a Discount Store, it’s safe to assume that local fire codes prohibit live wood and charcoal cooking on the premises… unless there’s a massive, expensive exhaust-ventilation system- but you would really need to invest in it.
 And if the restaurant can afford such a system, you can bet they’re not setting up shop next to Bershka.